SootyOwl/pyhnefatafl/README.md

 # PyHnefatafl - A Python library for the Hnefatafl board game

 Allowing you to play the game of Hnefatafl in Python.
+Based on `chess`: https://pypi.org/project/chess/

 ## Progress